-The Mediobanca Group's Identified Staff, as defined under the terms of the Provisions on Transparency, include staff employed by Mediobanca Private Banking, those forming part of the commercial networks of Compass and CheBanca!, and some of the Financial Advisors (15 staff as at 30 June 2021).6
+The Mediobanca Group's Identified Staff, as defined under the terms of the Provisions on Transparency, include staff employed by Mediobanca Private Banking, those forming part of the commercial networks of Compass and CheBanca!, and some of the Financial Advisors (16 staff as at 30 June 2022).6

-The following also qualify as Identified Staff as at 30 June 2021 under the terms of the same regulations: for the WM Division - Mediobanca Private Banking, 84 staff - 18 of whom have management roles - plus one FA; for the WM Division - Premier (CheBanca!)
-814 staff - 19 of whom have management roles - plus 465 FAs, 69 of whom have management roles; and for the Consumer Division 896 network persons - 38 of whom with management roles - plus 26 affiliated to the external networks.
+The following also qualify as Identified Staff as at 30 June 2022 under the terms of the same regulations: for the WM Division - Mediobanca Private Banking, 89 staff - 17 of whom have management roles - plus two FAs; for the WM Division - Affluent/Premier (CheBanca!)
+824 staff - 19 of whom have management roles - plus 516 FAs, 60 of whom have management roles; and for the Consumer Finance Division 909 network persons - 38 of whom with management roles - plus 32 affiliated to the external networks.
+Compass also owns 100% of Compass Link, a financial agent which operates through 90 introducers, 46 of whom work under a single mandate for Compass Link itself.